copernicus-mogley/zkav.club/README.md

 Lab: Practical workshops where you can get your hands dirty with real-world applications, from event coverage and content creation using free open-source software (FOSS) to understanding decentralized livestreaming solutions.

 Zk Av Club Foundry isn't just about watching or listening; it's about participating, learning, and shaping the future of collaborative content creation.

-Whether you're a developer, an artist, or simply curious about the future of the internet, Zk Av Club invites you to join Foundry.
-Come learn, create, innovate, and collaborate with communities that are passionate about art, creativity and freedom.

 Curriculum design and production by Ryan Taylor, Robmar Enoe, Aura Brito, and Roosevelt Gordones